 If the symbol is a person, ask yourself for two or three things that come to mind when you think about that person.
 Is she shy or straightforward, or especially kind or selfish?
 Sometimes a person brings to mind an incident, such as a shopping trip or an argument, rather than an adjective.
 Write everything down uncensored, and do not try too hard to figure out the symbol’s meaning if it does not come to you right away—stick to describing the object and your feelings about it.

-A few years ago, for instance, I wanted help in deciding whether or not to sell my house, and so I incubated a dream on this question.
+Twenty years ago, I wanted help in deciding whether or not to sell my house, and so I incubated a dream on this question.
 I closed my eyes and let the feeling of confusion, dashed with a fear of the unknown, surround me.
-Then I wrote out my query: Is this the right time to sell the house?
+Then I wrote out my query: Is this a good time to sell the house?
 Do I really feel right about selling?
 Am I comfortable moving on to a new space?
 Am I ready?
 Please give me a dream that helps me find the answer to these questions.

 Soon after, I dreamed that I was in the office of my (real-life) financial advisor, but he was not there.
 Instead, there was a man wearing a cowboy hat that was way too big for him.
 The hat kept falling over his eyes, and the man looked and talked like a buffoon.
 I was very frustrated at having to deal with this stupid man, and I asked repeatedly to see the man I usually deal with.
 Finally I told the man I was leaving, and walked out of the room.